• Skip to primary navigation

 Shuttles: If you are without wheels and you want to explore some of the bigger adventures, you’ll have to take a shuttle!
 The majority of shuttles in Jasper are run by tourism companies.
 These tours include knowledgeable guides that can make your experience more immersive.
 One company that does summer and winter tours is the Jasper Adventure Centre.
 They do tours by bus, train and boat.

-Taxi: There are only two options for a taxi in Jasper – Caribou Cabs, and Mr.Taxi & Tours.
+Taxi: There are only two options for a taxi in Jasper – Caribou Cabs (780-931-2334), and Jasper Cabs (780-852-4555).
 There is no Uber or Lyft as of yet.

-Rent a car: If you arrived into Jasper via a shuttle or bus service and want to rent a car while you are there, there are a few rental companies in Jasper to choose from:
+Rent a car: If you arrived in Jasper via a shuttle or bus service and want to rent a car while you are there, there are a few rental companies in Jasper to choose from:

-• We recommend booking via RentalCars.com, to select the cheapest rate or to book with whichever company you prefer.
+- We recommend booking via RentalCars.com, to select the cheapest rate or to book with whichever company you prefer.

 Best Time to Visit Jasper

 There are plenty of things to do and sights to see in Jasper year-round.
 The busiest season tends to be June to mid-September (prices for accommodations are generally higher too), but it is certainly worth it for the multitude of outdoor activities available.
-A slower season to visit is during mid-September to mid-October.
+A slower season to visit is from mid-September to mid-October.
 Like Banff, traffic to Jasper tends to pick up again for the winter ski season (but not to the same level as summer visitors).

 Weather in Jasper